Argentine Chimichurri and Chimichurri ButterJanuary 31, 2013

 - 1/8 Teaspoon (pinch) Crushed Red Pepper

 - Bring the water to a boil and mix in the salt.
-This is what the Argentines call a salumera.
+This is what is known as a salumera.

 - In a food processor, add the garlic cloves and run 5 - 10 seconds until they are fully chopped